 Note: Reporting changes

-WA Police is changing the way it reports on crime statistics to improve the quality of our statistical data and align our recording and reporting practices with national standards.
+The WA Police Force is changing the way it reports on crime statistics to improve the quality of our statistical data and align our recording and reporting practices with national standards.

-The figures for June 2017 will be the last to be reported on a monthly basis, and the first quarterly report is scheduled for release in October, capturing the months of July, August and September.
+The figures for June 2017 will be the last to be reported on a monthly basis, and the first quarterly report is scheduled for release soon, capturing the months of July, August and September.

 About crime statistics